Coping with hot weather for older people

 - loss of appetite.

-- Use cool baths or showers, or place cool, wet towels on their neck and underarms.
+- Use cool baths or showers, or place cool, wet towels on the neck and underarms.